Chapter 1 Climate Change Basics

 Environment America maintains a chart showing progress in each state in the U.S. in developing renewable electricity.[14]

-• Electricity production (25% of 2020 greenhouse gas emissions) – Electric power is second largest share of greenhouse gas emissions.
+Electricity production (25% of 2020 GHG emissions) – Electric power is the second largest share of greenhouse gas emissions.
 Approximately 60% of our electricity comes from burning fossil fuels, mostly coal and natural gas.

-• Industry (24% of 2020 greenhouse gas emissions) – Industrial emissions primarily come from burning fossil fuels for energy, as well as greenhouse gas emissions from certain chemical reactions necessary to produce goods from raw materials.
+Industry (24% of 2020 GHG emissions) – Industrial emissions primarily come from burning fossil fuels for energy, as well as greenhouse gas emissions from certain chemical reactions necessary to produce goods from raw materials.

-• Commercial and Residential (13% of 2020 greenhouse gas emissions) – Emissions from businesses and homes arise primarily from fossil fuels burned for heat, the use of certain products that contain greenhouse gases, and the handling of waste.
+Commercial and residential buildings (13% of 2020 GHG emissions) – Emissions from businesses and homes arise primarily from fossil fuels burned for heat, the use of certain products that contain greenhouse gases, and the handling of waste.

-• Agriculture (11% of 2020 greenhouse gas emissions) – Emissions from agriculture come from livestock such as cows, agricultural soils, and rice production.
+Agriculture (11% of 2020 GHG emissions) – Emissions from agriculture come from livestock such as cows, agricultural soils, and rice production.

-• Land Use and Forestry (13% of 2020 greenhouse gas emissions) – Land areas can act as a sink (absorbing CO2 from the atmosphere) or a source of greenhouse gas emissions.
-In the U.S. since 1990, managed forests and other lands are a net sink
+Land use and forestry (13% of 2020 GHG emissions) – Land areas can act as a sink (absorbing CO2 from the atmosphere) or a source of GHG emissions.
+In the U.S. since 1990, managed forests and other lands are a net sink.

-Electricity is the easiest to move to 100% renewable energy.
+Electricity production is the easiest to move to 100% renewable energy.
 The general goal is to reduce energy use as much as possible and then electrify everything that remains.
-A challenge is that some industrial processes, particularly cement, require high temperatures that have proven difficult to commercially generate.
-Cement alone accounts for 8% of worldwide emissions.[17]
+A challenge is that some industrial processes, particularly cement making, require high temperatures that have proven difficult to commercially generate without burning fossil fuels.
+Cement alone accounts for 8% of worldwide CO2 emissions.[19]
 This is a major reason why governments have tended to set long term emission goals (by 2050) as net zero rather than real zero.

-Lowering the target for global warming to try to keep it to 1.5 degrees Celsius was the big win for the developing world against the U.S. and other industrial nations at the Paris climate summit which sought to keep the 2-degree goal.
-The final agreement was to keep warming “well below 2 degrees” while also agreeing to “aim to limit the increase to 1.5 degrees Celsius, since this would significantly reduce risks and the impacts of climate change.”[18]
+Lowering the target for global warming to try to keep it to 1.5 degrees Celsius was the big win for the developing world against the U.S. and other industrial nations at the 2015 Paris Climate Summit that sought to keep a 2-degree goal.
+The final agreement was to keep warming “well below 2 degrees” while also agreeing to “aim to limit the increase to 1.5 degrees C, since this would significantly reduce risks and the impacts of climate change.”[20]
 Since Paris 1.5 degrees has increasingly become the target.

-1.5°C of warming will still expose millions of people to more extreme climates, rising sea levels and more frequent weather-related disasters including heatwaves, drought, flooding, and wildfires.
+1.5° C of warming will still expose millions of people to more extreme climates, rising sea levels, and more frequent weather-related disasters including heatwaves, drought, flooding, and wildfires.
 Additional increases in average temperature will make their severity and frequency worse.
-The negative impacts from global warming are hitting the world’s poorest and most vulnerable communities hardest, partially because they tend to be close to the equator where the temperature rise will be greater.
+The negative impacts from global warming are hitting the world’s poorest and most vulnerable communities hardest, partially because they tend to be closer to the equator where the temperature rise will be greater.

-The developing world will be the principal victims of climate change that has largely been driven by the Global North.
-Climate reparations by the industrial polluters are needed to pay for the damage we are causing.[22]
-In addition, action must be taken to enable such countries to develop and raise their people’s standard of living now that the path of burning fossil fuels to drive one’s economy is now foreclosed to them.
+Those in the developing world will be the principal victims of climate change that has largely been caused by the Global North.
+Climate reparations by the industrial polluters are needed to pay for the damage we are causing.[24]
+In addition, action must be taken to enable developing countries to raise their people’s standard of living now that the path of burning fossil fuels to drive one’s economy is foreclosed to them.
 How do they catch up?
-(See chapter on reparations)
+(See chapter on reparations.)

-The average global temperatures are now between 1.1-1.2°C higher than pre-industrial.
-Eight of the top 10 warmest years on our planet occurred in the last decade.
-[23] Odds are increasing that the annual average global temperature will rise beyond 1.5°C above pre-industrial levels, in at least one of the next five years, the UN weather agency has warned.[24]
-Others such as the World Meteorological Organization said that the odds of exceeding the limit short term are quite a bit higher.
+Average global temperatures are now between 1.1-1.2° C higher than pre-industrial.
+Eight of the 10 warmest years on our planet occurred in the last decade.[25]
+The UN weather agency has warned that it is increasingly likely that the annual average global temperature will rise beyond 1.5° C above pre-industrial levels in at least one of the next five years.[26]
+Other bodies such as the World Meteorological Organization have said that the odds of exceeding the limit short term are quite a bit higher.

-In October 2022, the IPCC said to stay within that 1.5-degree goal, total greenhouse gas emissions need to fall 43% by 2030 compared with 2019 levels.
-But their estimate, based on the existing government pledges, is that the world is headed toward a 10.6% increase in annual emissions by 2030 over 2010 levels, with a temperate rise of 2.5 C (4.5 F).
-According to a report released in November 2022 by the Global Carbon Project, carbon emissions from fossil fuels in 2022 are expected to reach 37.5 billion tons of carbon dioxide, the highest ever recorded.[25]
+In October 2022, the IPCC said to stay within the 1.5 C limit, total GHG emissions need to fall 43% by 2030, compared with 2019 levels.
+However, based on existing government pledges, the world is headed toward a 10.6% increase in annual emissions by 2030 over 2010 levels, with a temperate rise of 2.5° C (4.5° F).
+According to a report released in November 2022 by the Global Carbon Project, emissions from fossil fuels in 2022 are expected to reach 37.5 billion tons of carbon dioxide, the highest ever recorded.[27]

 Deadly heat waves, droughts, wildfires, tropical cyclones, severe flooding events, and other disasters have become more common.
 “In 2019, storms, floods and other extreme weather events displaced more than 13 million people across Asia and Africa.
 Rising heat and drought are killing crops and trees, putting millions worldwide at increased risk of hunger and malnutrition, while mosquitoes carrying diseases like malaria and dengue are spreading into new areas.
 Roughly half the world’s population currently faces severe water scarcity at least part of the year.”[26]

-The most recent state of the climate report found the atmospheric concentration of heat-trapping carbon dioxide grew at the fifth-fastest rate on record in 2021 to reach its highest point in 800,000 years.[27]
+The American Meteorological Society’s most recent state of the climate report found the atmospheric concentration of heat-trapping carbon dioxide grew at the fifth-fastest rate on record in 2021 to reach its highest point in 800,000 years.[29]

 Other scientists find the IPCC overly optimistic with reduction targets that are too slow to keep global warming in check.

-A recent study published in the Journal Science finds that even the most aggressive goals of reducing greenhouse gas emissions aren’t sufficient to avoid several major climate change tipping points (like the melting of the permafrost, collapse of ice shelves), in which rising temperatures cause irreversible damages that in turn cause more global warming.[28]
+A recent study published in the journal Science finds that even the most aggressive goals of reducing greenhouse gas emissions won’t be sufficient to avoid several major climate change tipping points (like the melting of the permafrost, collapse of ice shelves), in which rising temperatures cause irreversible damages that in turn cause more global warming.[30]

-How Fast to Zero Emissions, 100% Renewable Energy is Possible?
+How Fast Can We Get to Zero Emissions, 100% Renewable Energy?

-Scientists vary widely in their estimations as to how fast we can move to 100% renewable energy, zero emissions.
-Many point out that the biggest obstacles are political, not technological.[29]
+Scientists differ widely in their estimations as to how fast we can move to 100% renewable energy and zero emissions.
+Many point out that the biggest obstacles are political, not technological.[31]

 I have always argued that we need to focus on how fast we have to cut emissions to avoid climate collapse.
 Once that date is set, we then need to devote the necessary resources to achieving it, even though it might presently seem impractical.
 After all, we are facing a climate crisis that poses an existential threat to the future of life on the planet.